-Amit Somani, Managing Partner, Prime Venture Partners @amitsomani
+Amit Somani, Managing Partner, Priven Advisors LLP., investment advisory arm of Prime Venture Partners @amitsomani

 It has been a week since the announcement of our funding in LoveCycles.
 We launched it in Hindi on 8th March on International Women’s Day and the response from the media and more importantly women all over the world has been overwhelming.
 My colleague, Sanjay, has summed the launch very well in his blog on Medium.
 We are delighted to have made the decision of investing in a promising product and an awesome entrepreneur.

 Through this blog, we want to highlight some of the reasons why we chose to partner with LoveCycles, particularly with John.

 Women’s health is a vastly neglected issue in India and also in many parts of the world.
 Women have been going through their periods since the beginning of time.
 It is an oft taboo subject but it is central to all aspects of not just reproductive health but overall women’s health.
 LoveCycles is a mobile-only app that makes it drop dead easy for women to manage this.
 Women can track their cycles easily, record and manage their symptoms and in fact, manage their health better – whether it is for conception, contraception or just getting through their monthly cycle .